-Kelly Stahlhuth, the second women's tennis coach in WU program history, begins her eighth season on the Danforth Campus.
+Kelly Stahlhuth, the second women's tennis coach in WU program history, begins her ninth season on the Danforth Campus.

 In her first season with the Red and Green, Stahlhuth mentored WU to a 14-9 overall record and its seventh-straight trip the NCAA Tournament.
 The Bears also took third place at the UAA Championship in Atlanta, while junior Erin Fleming qualified for the NCAA Singles Championship in Santa Cruz, Calif.
 In addition, freshman Carrie Preston became Stahlhuth's first ITA All-American after winning the 2005 ITA Central Regional Singles Championship in October.